List of Case Closed characters: Jimmy Kudo

-Jimmy Kudo, known as Shinichi Kudo (工藤 新一, Kudō Shin'ichi) in Japan, is a high school detective who solves difficult cases for the police.
+Jimmy Kudo, also officially known as Shinichi Kudo (工藤 新一, Kudō Shin'ichi), is a high school detective who solves difficult cases for the police.
 During one of his investigations, he is attacked and forced to take an experimental poison by a member of the Black Organization.
 However, due to a rare side-effect, he shrinks to the form of a young child.
 In order to keep his true identity a secret, he now goes under the alias Conan Edogawa (江戸川 コナン, Edogawa Konan) and pretends to be a real child to throw off suspicion while he secretly solves many cases and looks for clues about the organization.
 He loves his childhood friend Ran Mori, but cannot confess his feelings or reveal his true identity in order to protect her.

 Rachel Moore

-Rachel Moore, known as Ran Mori (毛利 蘭, Mōri Ran) in Japan, has been Jimmy Kudo's friend since elementary school.
+Rachel Moore, also officially known as Ran Mori (毛利 蘭, Mōri Ran), has been Jimmy Kudo's friend since elementary school.
 She adores Jimmy but is afraid to admit it, and whenever the subject of their relationship is brought up, she denies it is romantic.
 Rachel frequently worries about his safety and anticipates his return.
 As captain of the karate team and a regional champion, she is an accomplished fighter but remains fearful of horror films.
 Rachel's parents are also skilled martial artists.
 She is very kind and willing to assist anyone in need, even if the individual is a potential criminal.
 In one instance, her compassion motivates Vermouth to keep Jimmy's identity hidden from the Black Organization.
 As with Jimmy, she opposes the idea of killing anyone, including criminals, believing that criminals should face trial.
 She is regarded as a role model by the Junior Detective League, and the children frequently seek her advice.
 She is adept at household chores such as sewing, knitting, and cooking, and has a knack for chance games, rarely losing in games such as mahjong.
 She spends the majority of her time at home caring for Conan and her father.
 Her parents live apart, and she is hoping that they will reconcile.
 She has suspected Conan Edogawa of being Jimmy throughout the series.
 Nonetheless, Jimmy dupes her into second-guessing herself.

 Although he hesitated to call her perfect, Aoyama said he conceived of Rachel to be a girl that Jimmy could dream about; a responsible student, top athlete, good cook, kindhearted, and very loyal.
 Having never created a girl like her before, the author said he wanted to draw a girl who was strong in every way.
 With kendo, karate and judo being the only martial arts he knew how to draw, and having already used the first one in his previous series Yaiba, Aoyama decided on karate for Rachel because it was "cooler".
 Her Japanese name, Ran Mori, originates from Maurice Leblanc (Mo-ri-su Ru-bu-ran), the creator of Arsene Lupin.